akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `count`: the number of array elements.
 If 0 or omitted, this is not an array.
 		* `binding`: the binding type for the element.
 See the `dsMaterialBinding` enum for values, removing the type prefix.
 This is only used for texture, image, buffer, and shader variable group types.
 		* `shaderVariableGroupDesc`: the name of the shader variable group description when the type is a shader variable group.
 The description may be in a different scene resources package.
-* `"Material"`: See `"ShaderVariableGroup"` for a description of the object members, except the "description" element is for a material description rather than a shader variable group description.
+* `"Material"`: See `"ShaderVariableGroup"` for a description of the object members, except the "description" element is for a `ShaderMaterialDesc`.
+* `"MaterialCopy"`
+	* `description`: the name of the `MaterialDesc`.
+The description may be in a different scene resources package.
+	* `baseMaterial`: the name of the material to copy the values from.
+	* `addData`: data to add to the material.
+See the "data" element for `ShaderVariableGroup` for a description of the members.
+	* `removeData`: array of names to remove from the data of base material when performing the copy.
 * `"ShaderModule"`
 	* `modules`: array of versioned shader modules.
 The appropriate model based on the graphics API version being used will be chosen at runtime.
 Each element of the array has the following members:
 	* `version`: the version of the shader as a standard config. (e.g. `"glsl-4.1"`, `"spirv-1.0"`)